sudeepdino008/druns/README.md

 TODOs:

-build a parser for request and response
+- [x] build a parser for request and response
-write unit tests for the parser
+- [x] write unit tests for the parser
+- add unit tests for failure scenario